csci-1301/csci-1301.github.io/docs/getting_help.md

 Please, refer to your syllabus for their office hours or how to reach them.

+## Graduate Assistant

+Jason Weeks:
+~
+    - <jaweeks@augusta.edu>
+    - Instructor for CSCI 1301 Labs
+    - The best way to contact me is via email or through [Discord](http://discordapp.com/users/269850129022976000).
+I'm fairly active on both, so I should get back to you pretty quickly there.
+I almost never check Teams and it doesn't send me notifications, so I will likely miss any messages there.
+    - I'm a first year Master's student, graduating with a Bachelor's in CS and a minor in Math, and I was UCA for over two years.
+I can't wait to help out another semester of 1301 students learn to code!

 ## Undergraduate Course Assistants

 The instructors and UCAs should be your first point of contact for any questions regarding the content of this class.